Privacy Architecture

 2. Technical Deep-Dive: The Client-Side Engine

-3. Industrial Compliance: GDPR, SOC2, and Beyond
+3. Institutional Compliance Framework: GDPR, SOC2, and Data Security

 For corporate compliance officers, CorpToolset represents a breakthrough in risk mitigation.
 Traditional tool usage often triggers "Third-Party Data Processing" clauses, requiring extensive legal vetting and DPAs (Data Processing Agreements).